 The negative opinions of employers are considered to be one of the most significant obstacles to employment for people with visual impairment (Coffey, Coufopoulos & Kinghom, 2014).
-This is the case because employers need more precise and practical information in order to defuse their preconceived notions and worries relating to the employment of PwD (Burke, et al. 2013).
+This stems from the need for employers to have more precise and practical information in order to defuse their preconceived notions and worries relating to the employment of PwD (Burke, et al. 2013).
 Employers prefer to hire people without disabilities, because they believe that PwD cannot efficiently perform the work that is requested of them.
-Additionally, there are added costs of health services and compensation, and concern about possible legal processes (Ibid.).
+There may also be concerns regarding additional costs for health services and compensation, and concern about possible legal processes (Burke, et al. 2013).

-An additional challenge is workplace accommodation, including use of assistive technologies, intended to assist PwD to perform their essential tasks at work.
-These required accommodations are dependent on each person and the extent of their visual impairment (Babu & Heath, 2017).
-These accommodations can include simple changes in the work environment such as changes in lighting or providing magnifying glasses, or more complex accommodations, such as screen readers and Braille script (Ibid.).
+Another challenge is workplace accommodation, including use of assistive technologies, to help PwD perform their essential tasks at work.
+These required accommodations are dependent on each individual person and the extent of their visual impairment (Babu & Heath, 2017).
+For people with visual impairment, such accommodations can include simple changes in the work environment such as changes in lighting or providing magnifying glasses, or more complex accommodations, such as screen readers and Braille script (Babu & Heath, 2017).

-Previous research regarding employers’ negative perceptions of employees with visual impairment
+Previous research on employers’ negative perceptions of employees with visual impairment

 Employers’ negative attitudes regarding employment of people with visual impairment is considered to be one of the main obstacles to their successful employment (Dong, et al. 2017).
 Employers believe that there are complex challenges in employing a blind person.
-These challenges are even greater than those faced by people with other disabilities.
-(McDonnall, Zhou & Crudden, 2013).
-For example, employers believe that employees with visual impairment do not integrate well into society and are worse than employees without disabilities.
+These challenges are even greater than those faced by people with other disabilities (McDonnall, Zhou & Crudden, 2013).
+For example, employers believe that employees with visual impairment do not integrate well into society and are less desirable than employees without disabilities.
 Other employees do not know how to relate to employees with visual impairment, which creates discomfort in social situations at work (Golub, 2006).

-Accordingly, Lynch (2013) found that most managers believe that there are only a few jobs at their organizations that people with visual impairment can perform successfully.
+Accordingly, Lynch (2013) found that most managers believe that there are only a few jobs at their organization that people with visual impairment could perform successfully.
 They also believe that it is more expensive to employ a person with visual impairment relative to someone without disabilities.
-As a result, most managers have a lower preference for hiring, training, and employing employees with visual impairment relative to employees without disabilities.
+As a result, most managers have a lower preference for hiring, training, and employing individuals with visual impairment relative to employees without disabilities.

-Employers’ lack of desire to hire blind employees or employees with visual impairment is due to a variety of fears and concerns, which are mostly the result of misinformation regarding the needs involved in employing people with visual impairment.
-These needs include required workplace accommodations, assistive technologies, and unique challenges in workplace safety for employees with visual impairment (Wolffe & Candela, 2002).
-McDonnall, O’Mally & Crudden (2014) highlight that the main problem is employers’ limited knowledge or even lack of knowledge regarding people with visual impairment, and how they perform routine work tasks.
-For example, uncertainty regarding the costs of workplace accommodations, the actual cost of providing accommodations, discomfort, or lack of acquaintance with people with blindness or visual impairment are considered to be central challenges in employing people with visual impairment.
+Employers’ lack of desire to hire blind employees or employees with visual impairment is due to a variety of fears and concerns.
+These are mostly the result of misinformation regarding the needs involved in employing people with visual impairment, including workplace accommodations, assistive technologies, and unique challenges of workplace safety for employees with visual impairment (Wolffe & Candela, 2002).
+McDonnall, O’Mally and Crudden (2014) highlight that the main problem is employers’ limited knowledge or even lack of knowledge regarding people with visual impairment, and how they perform routine work tasks.
+For example, there may be uncertainty regarding the costs of workplace accommodations, the actual cost of providing accommodations, discomfort, or lack of acquaintance with people with blindness or visual impairment.
+These are considered to be central challenges in employing people with visual impairment.

-Employers recognize their lack of knowledge on the subject.
-It was found that when they communicate with a professional rehabilitation agency, there is a higher chance of employing a person with visual impairment (McDonnall, 2018).
+Employers recognize their lack of knowledge on the subject; it was found that when they communicate with a professional rehabilitation agency, there is a higher chance of employing a person with visual impairment (McDonnall, 2018).

-McDonnall, Cmar, Antonelli & Markoski (2019) found that more than 86% of employers believe that there is a negative connection between the existence of visual impairments and obtaining work skills and capabilities.
+McDonnall, Cmar, Antonelli & Markoski (2019) found that more than 86% of employers believe that there is a negative correlation between the existence of visual impairments and obtaining work skills and capabilities.
 However, direct exposure positively influences employers’ opinions towards the talents of people with blindness.
 Only once employers have experienced positive work performance by blind employees, does their attitude shift.